Re: printing character " and " in asp using vbscript

 >> >

->> > Response.Write " href=3D""http://myurl.com/apage.asp"">This is a
+>> > Response.Write "

->> > link
+>> > link"

 >> > Notice how you just double up the quotation marks.